voidnologo/BrainTank3.11/README.md

   * The Planet Cute sprites are from the venerable Danc.
 Check out his [site](http://www.lostgarden.com).
   * The tank is by Saypen on [Open Game Art](http://opengameart.org/content/american-tank).
   * The Main song is by Mister Electric Demon on [Jamendo](http://www.jamendo.com/en/album/7686).
-  * Everything else I've made and is in the public domain.
+  * This is a fork from [pysfg/BrainTank](https://github.com/pysgf/BrainTank) updated to run with python3.